|

 top of the rooms tower (which never happened).
 Other major differences are

-the orientation of the rooms tower (which was rotated 60°) and the shape of
+the orientation of the rooms tower (which was rotated

-the pool area. |
+the pool area.

 |